jwodder/zarr-digest-timings/README.rst

     nox -e <env> -- [<options>] <dirpath> <implementation>

 Run a given checksumming function on the given directory a number of times and print out the average runtime.
+If caching is in effect and ``--no-clear-cache`` is not given, the first call (the one that populates the cache) will be timed & reported separately.

 Arguments
 ---------